HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 <!-- markdownlint-disable-next-line MD051 -->
 [Figure 12](#fig-12) reports the top 10 most common first-party cookies names being set.
-Google Analytics sets the `_ga` and `_gcl_au` cookies, which are used for website statistics, analytics reports, and targeted advertising, on more than 60% and 25% of websites.
+Google Analytics sets the `_ga` and `_gcl_au` cookies, which are used for website statistics, analytics reports, and targeted advertising, on around 60% and 25% of websites.
 Other cookies present in this top 10 are related to online tracking, session cookies used to identify user's sessions, or performance.

 {{ figure_markup(
   image="top-third-party-cookies-set.png",
   caption="Top third-party cookies and domains that set them.", description="The chart shows the most widely-set third-party cookies.
 DoubleClick sets third-party advertising cookies on a little over 35% of pages.
 Microsoft also sets advertising cookies on 23% of pages.
-All top 10 domains setting third-party cookies are related to tracking and advertising.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=232078905&format=interactive", sheets_gid="503090386", sql_file="top_20_third_party_cookies.sql"
+The top domains setting third-party cookies are related to tracking and advertising.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=232078905&format=interactive", sheets_gid="503090386", sql_file="top_20_third_party_cookies.sql"